kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/06_customizing_the_zsh_command_prompt/transcript.md

 ```

 Ok in the last video I mentioned that I'm using the agnoster zed-shell theme.
 And out of the box this theme's command prompt looks something like this.
-It shows my username and workstation name, followed by the directory path.
-This folder happens to be a git repo, and that's why the prompt also shows the currently active git branch.
+It shows my username and hostname, followed by the directory path.
+This folder happens to be a git repo, and that's why the prompt also shows the current active git branch.

 ```
 git status
 ```

-this prompt is quite long and doesn't give me much room to write my command especially in a split terminal setup like this.
+this prompt is quite long and doesn't give me much room to write out my commands, especially in a split terminal setup like this.
 That's why my git-status command ended up going to the next line.

-To fix that, I'm going to free up some room by getting rid of the hostname section.
+To fix that, I'm going to free up some room by getting rid of the hostname bit from the command prompt.

 ```
 hostname
 ```

-That's something I already know so there's no point showing it here as well.
+I already what the hostname is since that's the macbook I'm using, so there's no point showing that here as well.
 I'm also going to shorten the username bit.
 At the moment that's showing my initial and lastname

 ```
 whoami